JANUS: A Difference-Oriented Analyzer For Financial Centralization Risks in Smart Contracts

 then we say that $l_p$ and $l_o$ are a pair of labeled differential states of $C$, and $l$ is their source.
 The variables that satisfy condition c) are called branch variables of $l_p$ and $l_o$.
 The set of all branch variables for labeled states $l_p$ and $l_o$ is denoted by $BV(l_p,l_o)$. \end{definition}

-To demonstrate that our state traversal method and variable summaries do not cause false alarms or omissions in detection, we propose and prove the following theorems (informal) based on the above definitions: \begin{enumerate} \item If a pair of differential states exists in the state space, then a pair of labeled differential states can be found using the difference-oriented state traversal method. \item If a pair of labeled differential states is found using the difference-oriented state traversal method, a pair of differential states must exist in the state space. \item For a pair of labeled differential states, the summaries of all the branch variables are also different. \end{enumerate} Due to the page limit, please refer to the supplementary materials for the formal theorems and their proofs.
+We propose and prove the following theorems (informal) based on the above definitions: \begin{enumerate} \item If a pair of differential states exists in the state space, then a pair of labeled differential states can be found using the difference-oriented state traversal method. \item If a pair of labeled differential states is found using the difference-oriented state traversal method, a pair of differential states must exist in the state space. \item For a pair of labeled differential states, the summaries of all the branch variables are also different. \end{enumerate} If the first two theorems hold, it demonstrates that our difference-oriented state traversal method guarantees no omissions or false positives in the detection outcomes.
+Furthermore, if the third theorem holds, it confirms that the use of variable summaries does not influence the detection results, i.e., it does not alter the determination of whether centralized risks exist.
+Due to the page limit, please refer to the \cite{wang2024janus} for the formal theorems and their proofs.